-Population monitoring efforts over the past two decades (see Dudley et al., 2014) have documented vast changes (i.e., order of magnitude increases and decreases) in the abundance of Rio Grande Silvery Minnow within the fragmented reaches of the Middle Rio Grande.
-Recent monitoring efforts (Dudley et al., 2014) demonstrated that the October density of Rio Grande Silvery Minnow was significantly lower (P < 0.05) in 2013 than in recent years (e.g., 2010 and 2011) and was similar to record lows documented during another drought period (i.e., 2002 and 2003).
+Population monitoring efforts over the past two decades (see Dudley et al., 2015) have documented vast changes (i.e., order of magnitude increases and decreases) in the abundance of Rio Grande Silvery Minnow within the fragmented reaches of the Middle Rio Grande.
+Recent monitoring efforts (Dudley et al., 2015) demonstrated that the October density of Rio Grande Silvery Minnow was significantly lower (P < 0.05) from 2012-2014 than in recently past years (e.g., 2010 and 2011) and was similar to record lows documented during another drought period (i.e., 2002 and 2003).

-Systematic monitoring of the reproductive output of Rio Grande Silvery Minnow at several sites in the Middle Rio Grande was first conducted in 1999 (Platania and Dudley, 2000).
-The 1999 monitoring effort involved collecting and quantifying density of Rio Grande Silvery Minnow eggs at several Middle Rio Grande sites during the relatively short spawning period of this species.
+Systematic monitoring of the reproductive output of Rio Grande Silvery Minnow was first conducted in 1999 and included sampling in all three reaches of the Middle Rio Grande (Platania and Dudley, 2000).
+This comprehensive monitoring effort involved quantifying the occurrence and density of Rio Grande Silvery Minnow eggs from nine sites; spawning was documented from late March to late June of 1999.
 Limited Rio Grande Silvery Minnow egg collecting efforts were also conducted at selected sites in the Middle Rio Grande (Platania and Hoagstrom, 1996) and in the Low Flow Conveyance Channel (Smith, 1998, 1999) from 1996 to 1999.
 These latter samples provide information on the magnitude of reproduction during certain times and for specific sites.
 However, consistent monitoring throughout the spawning season produces the most reliable measure of the duration and magnitude of Rio Grande Silvery Minnow reproductive output.
 The first site-specific sampling effort to document the magnitude of the reproductive effort of Rio Grande Silvery Minnow occurred daily throughout May and June 2001 (Platania and Dudley, 2002) at a location near the southern end of the San Acacia Reach of the Middle Rio Grande.
 Monitoring of the reproductive effort of Rio Grande Silvery Minnow also occurred daily at this site in May and June 2002 (Platania and Dudley, 2003), 2003 (Platania and Dudley, 2004), and 2004 (Platania and Dudley, 2005).
 More intensive monitoring efforts were conducted from 2006-2008 (Platania and Dudley, 2006, 2007, 2008) and resulted in the sampling of the Angostura, Isleta, and San Acacia reaches of the Middle Rio Grande.
-Recent monitoring of the Rio Grande Silvery Minnow reproductive effort in these three reaches has been conducted by a variety of organizations, including ASIR, and has occurred annually with some minor exceptions, from 2009-2014.
+Recent monitoring of the Rio Grande Silvery Minnow reproductive effort in these three reaches has been conducted by a variety of organizations, including ASIR, and has occurred annually with some minor exceptions, from 2009-2015.

 The spatial spawning periodicity study described herein is a continuation of the long-term systematic Rio Grande Silvery Minnow reproductive monitoring research study.
 The primary objectives of this study are to characterize the timing, duration, and magnitude of Rio Grande Silvery Minnow reproduction and assess the entrainment of eggs into canals in the Isleta and San Acacia reaches of the Middle Rio Grande.
 Additional objectives include assessing differences in Rio Grande Silvery Minnow spawning magnitude among sampling years; examining the relationships among discharge, fish density, and spawning magnitude; and assessing spatial spawning patterns from multiple canal and river sites in the Isleta and San Acacia reaches.
-Long-term monitoring of the reproductive effort of Rio Grande Silvery Minnow provides insight to potential factors affecting annual reproductive output, remains relevant and necessary for ongoing recovery efforts, and provides managers with scientific information on which to base natural resource management decisions in the Middle Rio Grande.
+Long-term monitoring of the reproductive effort of Rio Grande Silvery Minnow provides insight to potential factors affecting annual reproductive output, remains relevant and necessary for ongoing recovery efforts, and provides managers with timely scientific information on which to base key natural resource management decisions in the Middle Rio Grande.